trooker/a038_squirrel-chaser/005_a2i_wifi/README.txt

 This folder provides the aia and aix for the WIFI as design maturity artifacts that may be useful in future projects.

+The *.apk is also provided should there be a need to test on a Android device.

 They are present "as-is" with no plans to support future changes.